henryoier/leetcode/Leetcode Log.md

 234_PalindromeLinkedList 1Y
 Used vector, took O(n) time and O(n) space.

-235_LowestCommonAncestorOfABinarySearchTree 1Y

-236_LowestCommonAncestorOfABinarySearchTree 2Y
-At first I used the same method as the previous problem that to find where the two nodes are.
-It's almost TLE.
-Then I just recursive used the function, to check the return value of left and right subtree.

 237_DeleteNodeInALinkedList 2Y
 You can not let the current node to be nullptr, instead, let the next pointed to a nulltpr

 237_DeleteNodeInALinkedList 2Y
 You can not let the current node to be nullptr, instead, let the next pointed to a nulltpr

-238_ProductOfArrayExceptSelf  1Y
-Pay attention to the number of zeros

 239_SlidingWindowMaximum 3Y
 I used map(set cannot hold same items), a better way is to use deque(Monotonic Queue)